-Emilio Álvarez Icaza Longoria is the designated Executive Secretary of the IACHR.
-The Commission made its choice on July 20, 2012, of Emilio Álvarez Icaza for the post of Executive Secretary through a competitive call for resumés and after a comprehensive, open, transparent and participatory process.
-A Mexican national, Emilio Álvarez Icaza has a Bachelor’s Degree in Sociology from the Universidad Nacional Autónoma de México (UNAM), as well as a Master’s Degree in Social Sciences from the Latin American School of Social Sciences (FLACSO) from that country.
-In 1999 he was elected Counselor of the Electoral Institute of the Federal District; later, in 2001, he was elected President of the Commission of Human Rights of the Federal District (CDHDF), position he held until 2009.
-He has also practiced journalism in several media outlets, and teaches human rights at the Law School of the National University of Mexico (UNAM).
-He has written books and a number of articles that have been published in Mexican and foreign publications.
-He was the Director General of the National Center for Social Communication (Cencos) and cofounder of Civic Alliance, both of them civil society organizations from Mexico.
+Emilio Álvarez Icaza Longoria is the Executive Secretary of the IACHR since August 16, 2012.
+A Mexican national, Emilio Álvarez Icaza has a Bachelor’s Degree in Sociology from the Universidad Nacional Autónoma de México (UNAM), as well as a Master’s Degree in Social Sciences from the Latin American School of Social Sciences (FLACSO-Mexico).
+In 1999 he was elected Counselor of the Electoral Institute of the Federal District; later, in 2001, he was elected President (Ombudsman) of the Commission of Human Rights of the Federal District (CDHDF), position he held until 2009.
+He has been professor of human rights in the Graduate Division of UNAM’s Law School, among other scholarly activities.
+He has been panelist and given conferences in more than 300 forums, seminars, and coloquia in Mexico, the United States, Europe and Latin America.
+He has published more than 80 articles in Mexico and other countries; and he is author of the book “To understand: Human Rights in Mexico.”
+In addition, he has participated in several civil society initiatives, including as Director General of the National Center for Social Communication (Cencos) and as cofounder of Civic Alliance, A.C.
 He has been an independent consultant and expert in issues relating to human rights, democracy, citizen participation, civil society and public policy, in Mexico and in international organizations.
+He has also participated in printed media, and in radio and TV programs.
+He has received more than 50 recognitions, awards and national and international distinctions.

-Elizabeth Abi-Mershed is the Assistant Executive Secretary of the IACHR and, since July 1, 2012, the Interim Executive Secretary.
+Elizabeth Abi-Mershed is the Assistant Executive Secretary of the IACHR since 2007.
 A United States citizen, she is the Commission's Legal Director, in charge of coordinating and supervising the preparation of all reports on cases and thematic and country reports.
 She also coordinates the work of the Office of the Rapporteur on the Rights of Women, as well as the specialized group that litigates cases before the Inter-American Court of Human Rights.
 She has worked at the IACHR since 1992 and has held the post of Assistant Executive Secretary since 2007.
 Elizabeth Abi-Mershed studied law at American University's Washington College of Law and did her postgraduate studies in international and comparative law at Georgetown University.

 Information on the number of employees of the IACHR Executive Secretariat (updated September 30, 2012)